jakeyk11/football-data-analytics/README.md

 **Code:** [models.py](https://github.com/jakeyk11/football-data-analytics/blob/main/analysis_tools/models.py)

 **Summary and Output:**
 Implementation of a Monte-Carlo method to model the probability of individual match outcomes based on shot events and their associated expected goals (xG).
 A large number (10000+) of simulations are run on a given match to approximate win probability for each team, and draw probability.
-Expected points in a given match is then simply calculated as 3*win_probability + 1*draw_proability.
+Expected points in a given match is then simply calculated as 3 × win_probability + 1 × draw_proability.
 The method adopted is reliant on the assumption that xG represents scoring probability, and that individual shot events are independent.

 </details>